Serenity 6.2.1 - 6.2.4 Release Notes (2022-10-11)

 </PropertyGroup>

-Fixed the Problem Causing Grids To Not Display Data in Serene After Updating to 6.1.x (6.2.4)
+Fixed the Issue Causing Grids to Not Display Data in Serene After Updating to 6.1.x (6.2.4)

-DataGrid.defaultRowHeight and DataGrid.defaultHeaderHeight values are undefined by default.
-This values are passed to the SlickGrid instance via getSlickOptions() method of the DataGrid class.
+The DataGrid.defaultRowHeight and DataGrid.defaultHeaderHeight values were originally undefined by default.
+These values are passed to the SlickGrid instance via the getSlickOptions() method of the DataGrid class.

-As we rewrote SlickGrid as SleekGrid and made jQuery an optional dependency, this caused an issue in Serene when you update Serenity packages to latest versions.
+With the rewrite of SlickGrid as SleekGrid and the optional dependency of jQuery, a problem emerged in Serene when updating Serenity packages to the latest versions.

-We used Object.assign in place of jQuery.extend method to apply default SlickGrid options to the options you pass to the SlickGrid constructor.
-They are mostly compatible, but seems like there is a subtle but important difference between them.
+In this update, we replaced jQuery.extend with Object.assign to apply default SlickGrid options to the options you provide to the SlickGrid constructor.
+These methods are mostly compatible, but a subtle yet important difference exists between them.

-While, jQuery.extend skips properties that have undefined value, Object.assign does not.
-Thus, the undefined default row height passed from getSlickOptions to the grid was overriding the SlickGrid default value.
+While jQuery.extend skips properties with undefined values, Object.assign does not.
+Consequently, the undefined default row height passed from getSlickOptions to the grid was overwriting the SlickGrid default value.

-We couldn't reproduce this issue in StartSharp because the premium theme sets DataGrid.defaultRowHeight to compensate for the larger default font size.
+It's worth noting that this issue did not reproduce in StartSharp because the premium theme set DataGrid.defaultRowHeight to compensate for the larger default font size.